-The project for the Mise en Couleurs du Musée d’Art Moderne de Paris (Colouring the Portico of the Musée d’Art Moderne de Paris) in 1974 was for Rougemont the perfect implementation of his experiments with the cylinder.
+The project for the Mise en Couleurs du Musée d’Art Moderne de Paris (Colouring the Portico of the Musée d’Art Moderne de Paris) in 1974 was for the artist Guy de Rougemont the perfect implementation of his experiments with the cylinder.
 He covered all 20 columns of the museum’s peristyle with coloured sheaths.
 But this covering didn’t refute the original structure.
 On the contrary, because the coloured covers didn’t hug the entire shafts, they allowed the building’s skin, its stone sheath, to be glimpsed.

 In the heart of the French capital and on the threshold of a museum, these coloured poles became Rougemont’s standard for a short period of time.